svmpsp/svmpsp-dev/src/assets/posts/en/intro-to-programming.md

 All of these concepts might sound weird at first, but do not worry.
 We will describe each step in a simple way to make programming sound intuitive and fun.

-### Next Steps

-In the next lessons, we'll explore the basic syntax of Python and write our first program.
+In the next posts, we'll explore the basic syntax of Python and write our first program.
 Don't worry if you're new to programming; we'll take it one step at a time!

-**Your Turn**

-1. What do you think is the most exciting application of programming?
-2. Have you heard about any projects or companies that use programming in interesting ways?

-Share your thoughts, and let's get started on this programming journey together!